 Cuba – Cuba was another part of the territorial transfer from Spain to the US in 1898.
 However, Cuba was only a US possession for four years.
 US President Theodore Roosevelt was sympathetic to the Cuban independence movement and the US recognized a free cuba in 1902.

-Since the 1959 Cuban Revolution, Cuba has refused to cash the checks as it does not recognize US control over Guantomano Bay.
+Since the 1959 Cuban Revolution, Cuba has refused to cash the checks as it does not recognize US control over Guantanamo Bay.

 Trust Territory of the Pacific Islands

-In 1947 the United Nations created Trust Territory of the Pacific Islands (TTPI) from former Japanese possessions giving to them by a League of Nations Mandate.
-The TTPI existed form 1947 to 1986 when the constituant islands began to seek independence.
+In 1947 the United Nations created Trust Territory of the Pacific Islands (TTPI) from former Japanese possessions given to them by a League of Nations Mandate.
+The TTPI existed form 1947 to 1986 when the constituent islands began to seek independence.
 The above mentioned Northern Marinas Islands is the only part of the TTPI which is still a US territory.